mister-ben/brightcove-related/README.md

       }
     }

 If `link.field` is specified and that field contains a value, the browser will navigate to that page.
-If not, the video will be loaded into thr player.
+If not, the video will be loaded into the player.

-To use the standard "related link" video, use `link.url`.
+To use the standard "related link" field in Video Cloud, use `link.url`.

-The URL can include macros as with the custom data URL option.
+The URL may also include macros as with the custom data URL option.

 ### Custom URL data